@@ -3,45 +3,208 @@ title: On Chromebooks

 writing and nothing more.

-Like a lot of people, I didnt see a clear use-case for Chromebooks.
-Theyre
+L ike a lo t o f people, I didn’ t see a clear use-case for Chromebooks.
+They’ re

 just glorified browsers, right?
 What if I wanted to do anything outside of the